rust-unofficial/rust-practise-questions/src/chapter_5-traits&generics/questions.md

 * Implement a generic function name `sum` with additional parameter of `index: usize` that can take either `GeometricSeries` or `FibonacciSeries`  and returns the sum upto the given index.\
 `hint:` use `T: Iterator<Item = i32>` where `T` is generic

+* Write a generic function name `Multiply` that multiplies all `usize`, `isize` and `fsize` type values.

+* Make a generic function to return the greater of the 2 given values